kannibalox/pyrosimple/docs/usage-rtcontrol.md

 * `rtcontrol -o size.sz // --summary`
   Show the total size of all torrents.
 * `rtcontrol -o filelist path=/mnt/tmp/\*`
-  List all files in rtorrent under a directory.
+  List all files in rTorrent under a directory.
 * `rtcontrol --start is_complete=yes is_active=no is_open=no`
   Start all completed but inactive torrents.